privacyguides/privacyguides.org/docs/encryption.en.md

     udisksctl unlock -b /dev/loop0
     ```

-!!!
-Warning "Remember to back up volume headers"
+!!! note "Remember to back up volume headers"

     We recommend you always [back up your LUKS headers](https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#Backup_and_restore) in case of partial drive failure.
 This can be done with: